BCDA-APS/apstools/docs/source/applications/apsbss.rst

 .. [#] ``dm``: https://anaconda.org/search?q=aps-dm-api

-.. sidebar:: Info written to local PVs
+.. sidebar:: PVs for experiment metadata

 	This information retreived from the APS databases is stored in PVs on the beam line subnet.
 These PVs are available to *any* EPICS